Click a question below to find out more…

 All First-Year students attending June Orientation will be required to stay overnight.
 Students will arrive on day 1, stay the night, and leave on day 2 of their Orientation Session.
 During your two-day Orientation session, you will have a room and key assigned to you.
 You will either be staying in Randolph Hall or Mason Hall depending on which session you attend.
 You will have a roommate for the night so if you are planning on coming to the Orientation session with a friend and you would like to room together for the night, make sure you check-in together so you can get the same room.

-If you are planning to be a commuter, we are providing housing for your for the night as well.
+If you are planning to be an off-campus student, we are providing housing for your for the night as well.
 Staying overnight in our residence halls is a wonderful experience and will allow you to socialize and get to know your future classmates.

 If you have any specific housing concerns or the timing of your arrival, please e-mail email@example.com at least 48 hours prior to your arrival.